 An April 2018 Gallup poll found that 41% of people plan to work past age 65—a 27.5% increase from 1995 when Gallup starting tracking this sentiment.
 Why the change?
 Because upcoming retirees haven’t saved enough for retirement.

-A 2018 report from the Insured Retirement Institute ISI report found that 46% of Baby Boomers believe they will need at least $45,000 in income to retire comfortably but that would require their retirement accounts to produce around $28,000 in annual income along with Social Security benefits.
-To reach their goals, they would need an annuity costing $430,000 or a similar amount stashed in retirement accounts.
+A 2019 report from the Insured Retirement Institute found that 70% of Baby Boomers believe they will need at least $55,000 in annual income to retire comfortably at age 65.
+That would require their retirement accounts to produce an additional $275,000 from ages 65-70 in combination with Social Security benefits, pensions, and personal savings.

 The IRS allows for catch up contributions for people age 50 or older.
 Catch up contributions allow for extra contributions to your retirement accounts to help you save more going into retirement.